atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+target : class java.lang.String : The name of the type to replace

-arg1 : class java.lang.String : No Description
+replacement : class java.lang.String : The replacement pattern

 ## `java.method`
 **Method in a Java class**